askarihusaini/mracing24_ddt/README.md

 # MRacing Driver Data Feedback Tool
-*v1.1.0 dev-25.02.11.5*
+*v2.0.0 dev-25.03.25.2*

 ## **Instructions**
 Download and unzip **"MRacing_DDT.zip"** into a folder.

-1) Open `data_visualizer.m` in MATLAB and run the script.
+1) Open `mrXX_data_visualizer.m` in MATLAB and run the script.
+	- MR23 data and MR24 data can be used with their respective scripts
 2) Upload a log file to be visualized.
-	- **Note:** Currently, only MR23 log data works.
-The app will be updated for MR25 once the car exists :)
 	- If the log file begins with `ddt_`, no reformatting is needed.
 	- Otherwise, check the **"Reformat File"** button to enable faster loading next time.
 3) *(Optional)* Select specific lap(s) (Lap A and/or B) to visualize.